Stop Paying Your Adult Child’s Bills

 If you are paying for your adult child now, explain how things will change in the future.
 Make it a positive conversation.
 Be optimistic.
 There is no need for words spoken in anger or disgust.
 Encourage them.
 Root for them and be okay with them skinning their knees a little bit.

 As parents, we are all doing the best we can.
-We are certainly not perfect, but we are tying to raise independent children together.
-Please join us.
-Your kids will thank you some day.
+We are certainly not perfect, but we are trying to raise independent children together.
+Join us.
+Your kids will thank you someday.

 The Money Couple